synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Move and rename channels.
 - [ ] Save the device configuration.
 - **Read Task**
+  - **Single Sampling**
-  - [ ] Single Sampling - Read from multiple channels.
+    - [ ] Read from multiple channels.
-  - [ ] Single Sampling - Auto-generate timestamps on the driver.
+    - [ ] Autogenerate timestamps on the driver.
-  - [ ] Single Sampling - Read timestamps from the OPC UA server.
+    - [ ] Read timestamps from the OPC UA server.
+  - **Array Sampling**
-  - [ ] Array Sampling - Read from multiple channels in array-sampling mode.
+    - [ ] Read from multiple channels.
-  - **Array Sampling - Read from multiple channels in array-sampling mode with different array sizes**:
+    - **Read with the following array sizes:**
       - [ ] 1
       - [ ] 10
       - [ ] 100
-  - [ ] Array Sampling - Auto-generate timestamps on the driver.
+    - [ ] Autogenerate timestamps on the driver.
-  - [ ] Array Sampling - Read timestamps from the OPC UA server.
+    - [ ] Read timestamps from the OPC UA server.
-  - [ ] Array Sampling - The driver will not crash if I specify an improper array size.
+    - [ ] Not crash the driver if I specify an improper array size.
-  - [ ] Channel Selection - The read task dialog will recommend synnax channels based on the configured OPC UA node.
+  - [ ] Get recommended Synnax channels based on the configured OPC UA node.
-  - [ ] Connect to a physical device and read data from it.
+  - [ ] Connect to and read data from a physical device.
-  - [ ] Maintain operation of the driver when a device is disconnected or a channel is removed from the device while it is running.
+  - [ ] Maintain operation of the driver when a device is disconnected or a channel is removed from the device while a task is running.
-  - [ ] Enable and disable data saving at will.
+  - [ ] Enable and disable data saving.
   - [ ] Leave a task paused for an hour and resume it again without needing to reconfigure.
 - **Write Task**
   - [ ] Perform control and see changes reflected on the connected OPC UA server.
-  - [ ] Stop, start and reconfigure task at will.
+  - [ ] Stop, start and reconfigure a task.
-  - [ ] Enable and disable data saving at will.
+  - [ ] Enable and disable data saving.
-  - [ ] Leave a write tasking played but idle for an hour and perform control without losing connection.
+  - [ ] Leave a write task played but idle for an hour and perform control without losing connection.
   - [ ] Perform a write on an encrypted server.